 About 85 species are included in Appendix II, such as afrormosia (Pericopsis elata) from Africa, ramin (Gonystylus spp.) from Southeast Asia and bigleaf mahogany (Swietenia macrophylla) from Central and South America, all of which are valuable timber species.

 A growing number of countries are also requesting the inclusion of commercially-important native trees in Appendix III, so that importing and other exporting States can help them ensure that only legal timber and other tree products find their way into the international market.
-Trade in 110 species is now subject to controls under Appendix III, including the Korean pine (Pinus koraiensis) from the far east of the Russian Federation and the West Indian cedar (Cedrela odorata) from South America, with the list set to expand further in 2011.
+115 high-value timber species, have been listed over the last two years in CITES Appendix III.
+Trade in 221 species is now subject to controls under Appendix III, including the Korean pine (Pinus koraiensis) from the far east of the Russian Federation and the West Indian cedar (Cedrela odorata) from South America, more than one hundred species of ebony (Diospiros spp) from Madagascar and, several species of rosewood (Dalbergia spp) also from Madagascar and Panama.
+The list will certainly expand further in the years to come.

 Finally, CITES Parties have included in Appendix I six tree species that are currently threatened with extinction and are or may be affected by international trade.
 An Appendix-I listing means that Parties have agreed not to permit any international commercial trade in wild-sourced products of these species.